 Many times we're asked to walk roads that are difficult and not ones we would choose.
 When this happens, you aren't walking alone.
 He is with you every step of the way, and as a part of His church we are privileged to offer programs that provide Christian support and fellowship to believers and nonbelievers alike.

 Have you lost a loved one recently?
 A spouse, parent, child, or close friend?
 VPC has a long assisted people who are grieving.
+By starting the road to recovery, you can put the paralyzing emotional pain behind you without forgetting your loved one, and get your life started again.
 Our Grief Ministry Leadership Team has participated in training and keeps an eye to new research on this most-painful process.